jeffThompson/DesigningWithData/Week02_VeryLargeNumbers-MillionBillionDollars/README.md

 But distance is just one measure.
 What about the area of those bills?
 Converting them to weight?
 How large are a billion atoms?
 Think weird, explore the numbers, and see what interesting ways (video, illustrations, photography, sculpture, collage, music, anything) that you can show the vast differences that a few zeroes can make.

+One final thought: in the reading from last week, Cairo talks about *figurative* vs *non-figurative* visualizations.
+Figurative visualizations have a visual connection with what they are displaying.
+A map is figurative because it literally shows the landforms; assembly instructions for IKEA furniture show drawings of the parts.
+Non-figurative visualizations have no visual connection with the things they represent; a chart is a bunch of shapes and colors.
+For this project, which form makes the most sense?
+What is gained and lost by either option?

 **SOFTWARE FOR NEXT WEEK**
 For next week, please also install the following: